reid/node-jslint/README.md

     $ npm install --save jslint

-Pull it into your code with require:
+Pull it into your code with `require`:

     var LintStream = require('jslint').LintStream;